-- Review of dossiers begins in the department or schools.
-Candidates submit dossiers for promotion and/or tenure to their department/school.
-As deadlines vary from one academic unit to another, faculty should contact their department/school directly for submission deadlines. - For campus level review, units/schools need to route the complete dossier (with votes and letters from all levels) for every candidate to OAA submit one electronic copy for each candidate to OAA no later than the last Friday in October. -Friday, October 25, 2019. - If extenuating, school-level circumstances exist, a request for a time extension should be sent as soon as possible before the October deadline to oaa@iupui.edu.
+- Review of dossiers begins in the department or schools. -As deadlines vary from one academic unit to another, faculty should contact their department/school directly for submission deadlines. - For campus level review, units/schools need to route the complete dossier (with votes and letters from all levels) for every candidate to OAA no later than the last Friday in October. - - If extenuating, school-level circumstances exist, a request for a time extension should be sent as soon as possible before the October deadline to oaa@iupui.edu.
 This extension can only be requested by school officials.